 Visit: www.northmayogenealogy.com | Call: +35396 31809

-Brand new to our list of attractions in North Mayo, this beautiful art museum and gallery space in Ballycastle will showcase the 800+ works of contemporary art that form the Ballinglen Permanent Collection – one of the most significant collections in Ireland.
+Brand new to our list of attractions in North Mayo.
+Ballinglen is a beautiful art museum and gallery space in Ballycastle.
+It will showcase the 800+ works of contemporary art which form the Ballinglen Permanent Collection.
+Subsequently, this collection has become one of the most significant collections in Ireland.

-Since 1992, hundreds of artists from around the world have visited Ballinglen on month-long residencies or Fellowships, and have created art inspired by the wild, rugged North Mayo landscape and coastline.
+Since 1992, hundreds of artists from around the world have visited Ballinglen on month-long residencies or Fellowships.
+They have created art inspired by the wild, rugged North Mayo landscape and coastline.

 Open 12pm – 5pm, Monday – Sunday.